 The camp is located in the mountains at 3,500 feet and so nights can be cool.
 Weather in the Sierra Mountains can be unpredictable so come prepared for rain and and a slight chance of snow.

 ENTRY FORM: Your total fee per day is the entry fee plus ride fee listed on the entry form.
 Please disregard that they are listed separately, it's just for bookkeeping.
-If you and a friend come together in one rig you will each save $10 per day, the rig discount is $10 off per rider in that rig per day.
 The camping fee has been rolled into your entry fee this year.
 But if you are riding Day 1 and Day 3 and want to camp Day 2 you will need to pay the $30 camping fee for that day in between that your not riding.
 Or you can volunteer and help out at the vet checks and finish line the day your not riding and the fee is waived.
 The Late fee is per person and for the whole weekend, only pay it once not every day.
 No rigs allowed that are not entered and extra cars are an additional $20 per night.

 Click on the link in menu bar on left that says RIDE ENTRY FORM.
 You can mail it in with a check.

-Or you can e-mail it to me at firstname.lastname@example.org and send your payment in through Friends and Family Paypal to email@example.com , if you send it as a purchase I will charge you the fee.
+Or you can fill out a google doc at: https://forms.gle/rZF55RQv1aZ3PLUm7 and send your payment in through Friends and Family Paypal to email@example.com , if you send it as a purchase I will charge you the fee.
+You can also send it through Venmo: @ekamberg .
 You will not be entered in the ride until you pay for your entry.
-If you prefer a word doc I can e-mail it to you or you can just type your info in the e-mail and sign the release at camp.

 Ride Manager: Elicia Kamberg (707) 498-7306 call or text (no service at ride after 6/11) E-mail: WildWestEndurance@gmail.com

 TRAIL AND FOOD: the is our plan but plans may change.